wp-plugins/wp-live-chat-support/readme.txt

 * Easy to use interface for both the admin and the visitor
 * Users can drag the live chat box around their page
 * Change the colors of the live chat box
+* Fully responsive admin chat dashboard
 * No advertising or links
 * No "Powered by" links on the live chat window
 * No monthly live chat subscriptions needed
-* Desktop Notifications when receiving new Live Chats
+* Desktop Notifications when receiving new live chats
 * View any live chats you may have missed
+* Set the starting position of your chat box
-* A comprehensive list of live chat options
+* Comprehensive list of live chat options
 * Ban visitors from chatting to you based on IP Address
+* Allow the live chat box to automatically pop up
+* Limit the live chat box to only show to registered users
+* Select whether Name and Email is required when users initiate a chat
+* Enable/Disable the chat box on mobile devices

 = Pro Version Features =